Gabbiadini to settle the score

 Manolo Gabbiadini will go into this live fixture eager to settle an old score.
 The Italian hitman bagged a double at Wembley in that League Cup final, but should’ve got a hat-trick that day, seeing a goal ruled out which, on video evidence, looked perfectly legal.

 Fancy a bit of revenge?
-You can get the 25-year-old, a £15 million buy from Napoli in January, at 15/8 with Coral to score anytime, or if you have more confidence in the attacker’s ability, the chunky 5/1 on first goal looks value.
+You can get the 25-year-old, a £15 million buy from Napoli in January, at 15/8 with Coral To Score Anytime, or if you have more confidence in the attacker’s ability, the chunky 5/1 in the First Goalscorer market looks value.